 - Identification, tracking and management of outbreak situations as they occur

-- Education of all grades of staff
+- Education of all grades of healthcare workers

-- Clinical and environmental audit
+- Clinical and environmental auditing.

 - Production and update of infection prevention and control guidelines in relation to emerging national and international guidelines